akruszewski/gibl/manuscript/chapter2.md

 (define (add-to-my-number x) (+ my-number x))
 ```

 We created a variable `my-number` and assigned the number 123 to it.
-We also created a procedure `add-to-my-number` which adds the number passed to it as a parameter to `my-number`
+We also created a procedure `add-to-my-number` which adds the number passed to it as a parameter to `my-number`.

 I> ### Definition 10
 I>
 I> Scope refers to the visibility of the definitions, or which parts of the program can use them.

-For example, we know that `my-number` is defined at the same level as `add-to-my-number`, and so it is in the scope of `add-to-my-number`.
+`my-number` is defined at the same level as, and before `add-to-my-number`, so it is in the scope of `add-to-my-number`.
 But the `x` within `add-to-my-number` is only accessible within the body of the procedure definition, and not accessible to anything outside it.

 Using the `let` syntax we can introduce variables that are visible only in a certain section: